NSO-developer/sr-migrate/README.md

 NSO will then re-test the connectivity between all the routers in the domain.

-4. **CEF validation.** In addition to re-running the previous tests, NSO will check the prefix SID entry in the Forwarding Information Base to ensure the SR label is imposed.
+4. **CEF validation.** In addition to re-running the previous tests, NSO will check the prefix SID entry in the Forwarding Information Base (FIB) to ensure the SR label is imposed.
+The command `show cef <node prefix>` is used to verify this.

 ### Step 3: Disable LDP
 If all of the previous tests have passed, LDP can safely be disabled.
 NSO will remove all the LDP interfaces for connections between the routers in the IGP domain.

-## Getting Started
+## Getting started
 The demo can configure the routers in the IGP domain through either the NETCONF or CLI interfaces.
 However, currently **the operational tests are only supported using the CLI interface**.

 ### Pre-requisites
 The NETCONF NED is included in this repository, but the CLI NED is not, and **must be copied to the packages directory before starting the demo**.
 The CLI NED package directory name must be **cisco-iosxr-cli**.

 **The demo will fail to compile and will not work without the CLI NED.**

 ### Compiling the demo
 The packages can be compiled individually and copied to an existing NSO working directory.
 Or the supplied Makefile can be used to automatically compile the packages and set up the NSO directory.
 To do this, change to demo directory and run the `all` make target:

     > cd ~/sr-migrate
     > make all